sweetapollo/companion/documentation/raspberrypi.md

 sudo reboot now
 ```

-To update the local build of Companion v2.0 (alpha), run the following sequence of commands:
+To update the local build of Companion v2.0 (alpha), run the following sequence of commands from the directory /home/pi/companion:
 ```bash
 git pull
 yarn update